Meet Our Faculty

 Our nationally and internationally recognized faculty advance pharmacy education, research and practice to tackle society’s toughest healthcare problems.
 Read more about how their work is making a difference.

-Fighting Multidrug-resistant Pathogens
+Fighting Multidrug-Resistant Pathogens

-Today, Ambrose’s research program focuses on designing countermeasures to biological and chemical warfare agents, specifically Bacillus anthracis (the causative agent of anthrax), the ricin toxin, and organophosphate nerve gases such as sarin, soman and the nerve agent VX.
+Elizabeth Ambrose’s research program focuses on designing countermeasures to biological and chemical warfare agents, specifically Bacillus anthracis (the causative agent of anthrax), the ricin toxin, and organophosphate nerve gases such as sarin, soman and the nerve agent VX.

 On the Front Lines of the Opioid Epidemic in the Classroom and in the Emergency Department